GoogleCloudPlatform/federated-learning/README.md

 - A [Google Cloud project](https://cloud.google.com/docs/overview#projects) with billing enabled
 - Owner permissions on the project

-It is expected that you deploy the blueprint using Cloud Shell.

 You create the infastructure using Terraform.
 The blueprint uses a local [Terraform backend](https://www.terraform.io/docs/language/settings/backends/configuration.html), but we recommend to configure a remote backend for anything other than experimentation.